Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Experiments

-\Cref{tab:composite_audio_evaluation} shows the quantitative evaluation of the composite audio.
+\paragraph{Objective evaluation on the composite audio.} \Cref{tab:composite_audio_evaluation} shows the quantitative evaluation of the composite audio.
 Our proposed method achieves the best results for all metrics except IS among all the methods.
-We also evaluated the generated samples by using the baseline models' one-step generation with the caption created by fusing the five captions for each video.
+We also evaluated the baseline models' one-step generation with the caption created by fusing the five captions for each video.
 Though this generation process does not provide each audio track and differs from our goal of step-by-step generation, these values indicate the best possible scores of each baseline model.